-A soldier slumps down, leaning back against his rucksack like an oversize pillow, using it as a brace against the ground, resting his feet, his back, and everything else that hurts him.
-It’s day five of six on a long range reconnaissance hump.
-His unit trudges along a thin, well worn trail that crosses over a mountain top, down through a valley, and over another hilltop, which they repeat over and over for 10 to 15 miles each day.
+A soldier slumps down, leaning back against his rucksack like an oversized pillow, using it as a brace against the ground, resting his feet, his back, and everything else that hurts him.
+It’s day five of six on a long-range reconnaissance hump.
+His unit trudges along a thin, well-worn trail that crosses over a mountain top, down through a valley, and over another hilltop, which they repeat over and over for 10 to 15 miles each day.

 He closes his eyes for a moment, attempting to sneak a quick rest before the platoon leader presses them onward.
 From far off the soldier hears the faint sound of jet engines.
 He can tell by the pitch that there are more than one, but he is not sure exactly how many.
 Instead of simply screaming straight across the clear, blue sky overhead toward a target, the soldier recognizes that multiple jets are engaged in air-to-air combat just out of his view.
 Staring up from the dark, humid Vietnam jungle, he waits for the combat acrobats to break into view through the small opening of the trees overhead.
 As they do he recognizes that it’s one American F-5 Tiger and one North Vietnamese MiG-17 duking it out.

 Also, learn more: F-5 TAILOR-MADE MECHANICALLY SCANNED ARRAY (MESA) RADAR

 In a deadly dance, the two climb, accelerate, drop, twist, decelerate, and try to outmaneuver each other to gain a decisive angle.
 With a couple of missed opportunities using the machine guns, after three minutes of fierce battle, the F-5 unleashes a sidewinder missile that finds its mark, leaving only one pilot in the sky.
 As the Tiger pilot quickly withdraws from overhead, the soldier’s platoon is up on its way to another unnamed hilltop.